One of Us is Lying

 I read Slated for the first time when I was about 14, and I don’t think I fully appreciated it.
 When I came back to this book, and finished the whole trilogy this year, it held a stronger poignancy and solemnity that I completely missed last time.
 With the dystopian undertones that hit close to home, this series was disturbing, intense and highly enjoyable!

 Rosie is a freelance writer and BA Music student at the University of Southampton.
 She loves to dance in funky trousers, and hates to read about philosophy.
-If asked, she won’t stop talking about podcasts and true crime documentaries.
+If asked, she won’t stop talking about podcasts and how she’s learning Korean.

 Subscribe to The Rosie Word